 Can You Get Disability Benefits for High Blood Pressure?

-Hypertension affects a large number of Americans.
-In many cases, there's no clearly identified cause—this is called "essential hypertension."
+In many cases, there's no clearly identified cause of high blood pressure ("essential hypertension").
 High blood pressure is considered "secondary hypertension" when it's caused by another medical condition, like kidney disease or adrenal gland disorders.
+When these disorders cause symptoms that keep you from working full-time for at least one year, you may qualify for Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI).

 Symptoms and Treatment of High Blood Pressure